picketlink2/picketlink-quickstarts/saml/idp-ssl/README.md

 ## Example Description ##

-This example demonstrates how to configure an web application as an Identity Provider and supports SSL Client Authentication.
+This example demonstrates how to configure a web application as an Identity Provider supporting SSL Client Authentication.

 This Identity Provider is configured to authenticate users in two ways: